Discrete event simulation

 Discrete event simulation software

-OpenSIMPLY is absolutely free.
-Try it.
+OpenSIMPLY is free and open source.
 Free download